waterlinked/waterlinked.github.io/docs/underwater-gps/quickstart.md

 Connect to the WiFi access point **UnderwaterGPS** on your PC/tablet/smartphone.
 Password for WiFi is **waterlinked**.
 Navigate to [http://192.168.7.1/](http://192.168.7.1/) in a web browser to access the Underwater GPS web GUI.

-## Calibrate IMUs
+## Set heading

-At the top bar on the GUI you will see a calibration bar for the IMU.
-To calibrate the IMU rotate it in a figure of 8 and keep doing it until the IMU calibration bar becomes full and green.
+In the top bar of the GUI you will see a warning about missing heading.
+Click the link, click to zero the gyros and set compass heading to a reference heading (analog compass, compass app or boat compass).

+!!! info
+    Setting the heading replaces IMU calibration as of release 3.3.0.

 ## Select Locator and channel